kbase/execution_engine2/docs/adrs/003-Retry_endpoint_design.md

 A: We have decided to allow multiple jobs with the same params to be re-run in the same `retry_jobs` request.

 #### Q: How do we find the most recent retry of a job?
-A: The client using the ee2 API would have to figure it out using the retry_parent and job creation date fields.
+A: The client using the ee2 API would have to figure it out using the `retry_parent` and job creation date fields.
 Unless we added

 #### Q: It might be best to always submit a git commit for the module, maybe?
 A: (This could be a narrative ticket)

 #### Q: How do we handle DB consistency during retry failure?
 Looks like the options are
-* implement db integrity checks and two-phase commits for making the relationships between a job, its retry parent, and the batch container
+* implement db integrity checks and two-phase commits for making the relationships between a job, its `retry_parent`, and the batch container
 * accept that the db info may be incomplete and write workarounds into the clients
 * (upgrade to Mongo 4.4 for better transaction support)